mukunda-/errorcat/README.md

 	}

 `BadRequest` isn't a provided function, but it's easy enough to implement yourself.
-In the recover area, you would check the error for a BadRequest and then extract it accordingly.
+In the recover area, you would check if the error is a "bad request" type, and then extract the message to display to the user or API consumer.
 You can also create a higher level package that provides more flavor for your errors directly.
 For example:

 	func handlePostUser(user string) {
 		mycat.BadIf(user == "", "user cannot be empty")
 	}

+But be mindful that any control flow conventions you introduce will be foreign to new developers to your project.

 ### Errorcat With Context

-Okay, now pretend you're writing a library, where you cannot have panics accidentally leaking past your package code.
+Okay, now pretend you're writing a library, where you *cannot* have panics accidentally leaking past your package code.
 How do you ensure that 100%?
 When writing library code, you don't have the convenience of a central recovery area.
-Each function that uses the error-panic pattern must recover on its own and have an error return.
+Each function that uses the error-panic pattern must recover on its own.

+If you guard every entry point properly, no context is fine, but the context pattern makes it programmatically impossible to miss setting up a guard.

 With an Errorcat context, you use the context object to throw errors rather than the global functions.
 That way, you *know* that you are within a guarded context when calling